 Where Robarts Library once sought to create an insular academic environment — not so much an ivory tower as a concrete fortress — packed with as many books as possible, Robarts Common sets out to deliver bright, open study spaces (1,200 of them, to be exact.)
 “We were looking for variety — for good hangout zones, informal free-for-all areas where people could pull furniture together, group study rooms and then more traditional desks, too,” McCluskie says.
 Thanks to the building’s abundance of oak and glass, many of these spaces feel not just cozy but also deeply connected to the surrounding neighbourhood.

 The original Robarts building offers limited views, often delivered through windows no bigger than slits or through openings that look out past a series of tightly packed concrete columns.
 As a result, it has a tendency to block out everything but one’s studies, aiding in focused concentration but also contributing to the illusion that tests and term papers are all that matter.

-On the other hand, by framing the Annex’s Victorian houses and apartment towers through expansive glazing, Robarts Common places the world beyond academia front and centre, delivering a healthy reminder that higher education is at its best when balanced with deeper community engagement.
+On the other hand, by framing the Huron Sussex neighbourhood’s Victorian houses and apartment towers through expansive glazing, Robarts Common places the world beyond academia front and centre, delivering a healthy reminder that higher education is at its best when balanced with deeper community engagement.

 When it comes to its immediate campus surroundings, Robarts Common completes a missing piece of the historic Robarts site plan.
 Shortly after Diamond Schmitt was hired to envision the library’s new addition, the firm discovered that knockout panels were already in place on the 1973 building to facilitate a connection to a third offshoot structure, joining the Thomas Fischer Rare Books Library at the site’s southeastern corner and the Claude T. Bissell Building (which houses the Faculty of Information) to the north.
 “They had pre-planned the zoning to allow for a five-storey building,” says McCluskie.